ptfonseca/pcal/README.md

 P-values are the most commonly used tool to measure the evidence provided by the data against a model or hypothesis.
 Unfortunately, p-values are often incorrectly interpreted as the probability that the null hypothesis is true or as type I error probabilities.
 The `pcal` package uses the calibrations developed in Sellke et al (2001) to calibrate p-values under a robust perspective and obtain measures of the evidence provided by the data in favor of point null hypotheses which are safer and more straightforward interpret:

 * `pcal()` calibrates p-values so that they can be directly interpreted as either lower bounds on the posterior probabilities of point null hypotheses or as lower bounds on type I error probabilities.
 With this calibration one need not fear the misinterpretation of a type I error probability as the probability that the null hypothesis is true because they coincide.
 Note that the output of this calibration has both Bayesian and Frequentist interpretations.

 * `bcal()` calibrates p-values so that they can be interpreted as lower bounds on Bayes factors in favor of point null hypotheses.

 Some utility functions are also included:

 * `bfactor_to_prob()` turns Bayes factors into posterior probabilities using a formula from Berger and Delampady (1987)

-* `bfactor_interpret()` classifies the strength of the evidence implied by a Bayes factor according to the interpretation scale from Jeffreys (1961).
+* `bfactor_interpret()` classifies the strength of the evidence implied by a Bayes factor according to the interpretation scale suggested by Jeffreys (1961)

 * `bfactor_interpret_kr()` classifies the strength of the evidence implied by a Bayes factor according to an alternative scale suggested by Kass and Raftery (1995)